I've been training with weights for 15 years. I probably

 wall and his hand on his belly.
 He told me that he had lost his

 dinner because he wasn't used to so little rest between his sets

 Being able to perform set after set is not important to me

-any more, particularly as you have reiterated, you receive the
+anymore, particularly as you have reiterated, you received the

 most benefits from the first workout set anyway.